-Since our formation through December 31, 2020, we have funded our operations with the sale of common stock, convertible notes and from a loan from our Chief Executive Officer and principal stockholder.
-During 2021 we raised \$1.1 million through the issuance of convertible notes to investors.
+Since our formation through June 2021, we have funded our operations with the sale of common stock, convertible notes and from a loan from our Chief Executive Officer and principal stockholder.

-As a result of our initial public offering ("IPO"), on July 13, 2021 we began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 we received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and offering expenses.
-We have used the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.
+In connection with our initial public offering ("IPO"), on July 13, 2021, we began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 we received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and offering expenses.
+We have used the net proceeds from the IPO to complete pre-clinical and clinical studies, submit regulatory filings to the FDA, and for general and corporate purposes, including hiring additional employees and conducting market research and other commercial planning.